 It's time to core your lawn

-With Spring well and truly here, it's a perfect time to start preparing your lawn for the growing season and one of the best ways you can do this is by coring.
+With Spring on our doorstep, it's a perfect time to start preparing your lawn for the growing season and one of the best ways you can do this is by coring.

-Ground temperatures have risen slightly over the past few weeks, which is exactly the cue lawns like Kikuyu, couch and buffalo are looking for to begin their wake up process out of Winter dormancy.
+Over the next few weeks, ground temperatures will begin to rise, which is exactly the cue lawns like Kikuyu, Couch and Buffalo are looking for to begin their wake-up process out of Winter dormancy.

 Now is the ideal time to core your lawn while your soil is soft from Winter rains.
 I’m fairly sure that most people who own a lawn have some idea what lawn coring is, and while it’s been around for ages as a process to maintain your lawn, in our experience, it’s something most people don’t consider as part of their maintenance schedule which is interesting because there are a lot of compelling reasons to do it.